sonic-net/DASH/documentation/general/design/sdn-features-packet-transforms.md

 - Matching is based on destination IP only - using the Longest Prefix Match (LPM) algorithm.
-- Once the rule is match, the correct set of **transposition, encap** steps must be applied depending on the rule.
+- Once the rule is matched, the correct set of **transposition, encap** steps must be applied depending on the rule.
 - Only one rule will be matched.